 3.6 Operating.
+The following is prohibited:

-- Operating a vessel, or knowingly allow another to operate, in a reckless or negligent manner, or in a manner likely to endanger a person - > Allowing a person to ride on the gunwales, transom, or decking over the bow of a vessel propelled by machinery
+- Operating a vessel, or knowingly allow another to operate, in a reckless or negligent manner, or in a manner likely to endanger a person - Allowing a person to ride on the gunwales, transom, or decking over the bow of a vessel propelled by machinery

 3.21 Swimming.
+The following is prohibited: